 "I love mankind; it's people I can't stand."

-Cartoonist, the creator of Peanuts comic strip.
-Born on November 26, 1922, in Minneapolis, Minnesota.
-Charles Schulz developed an interest in comics early on.
+Cartoonist and creator of the Peanuts comic strip Charles Schulz was born on November 26, 1922, in Minneapolis, Minnesota.
+Schulz developed an interest in comics early on.
 As a teenager, he learned the art of cartooning from a correspondence course.

-After sreving in World War II, Schulz worked as an art instructor and created his first comic strip Li'l Folks, which was published in a local newspaper.
+After serving in World War II, Schulz worked as an art instructor and created his first comic strip, Li'l Folks, which was published in a local newspaper.
 He sold the comic strip to United Feature Syndicate in 1950, and the company retitled it Peanuts.

 Peanuts became one of the world's most successful strips, and has been adapted for television and stage.
 Schulz based the Charlie Brown character on himself and the inspiration for Snoopy came from a childhood pet.